Homemade Marshmallow Creme

 Homemade Marshmallow Creme is so much more delicious than store bought, and easier to make than you think!
 Use it in meringues, frostings, as a filling, or any type of s’more dessert!

 I made a very special cake for my son’s 11th birthday a few weeks ago, so I owe my next two posts to him.
 Why?
 Not just because he had a birthday and the dessert was solely for that, but because all of it was his idea.
 Let’s just say the boy knows what he wants. 🙂

 The key word here is “before” — before I knew how easy it was to make my own, and before I knew how much better a homemade marshmallow tasted.
-I fell for homemade marshmallows last winter when I made my Homemade Marshmallows with Chocolate and Peppermint, and figured if a homemade marshmallow tasted that much better, than homemade marshmallow creme had to be just as good.
-Of course it was. 🙂
+I fell for homemade marshmallows last winter when I made my Peppermint Marshmallows, and figured if a homemade marshmallow tasted that much better, than homemade marshmallow creme had to be just as good.

 I mentioned how easy homemade marshmallow creme is to make, and is it ever.
 You simply place sugar, corn syrup, and water in a saucepan with a candy thermometer clipped to it, so you know exactly when the mixture comes to softball stage, or 240 degrees.

 You can see as the mixture goes up in temperature, it’s really bubbly and foamy.
 You have to take it off the heat right at softball stage, and pour the mixture in a slow, steady stream into some egg whites that have been whipped to very soft peaks.

 Once all the syrup is in the mixing bowl, you whip it until it has glossy, firm peaks and has cooled quite a bit, about 6-7 minutes.
 It will look like this:

 The fun part comes next, because you can use this so many ways!
 Meringues, frostings, fillings, toasted in s’mores, and the list goes on.
 Yes, it is sticky, but it’s so worth the homemade taste that you get.

 - 2 large egg whites

-- ¼ teaspoon cream of tartar
+- 1/4 teaspoon cream of tartar

 - 3/4 cup granulated sugar

-- ½ cup light corn syrup
+- 1/2 cup light corn syrup

-- ¼ cup water
+- 1/4 cup water

-- pinch of salt
+- 1/4 teaspoon salt

-- 1½ teaspoons pure vanilla extract
+- 1 1/2 teaspoons pure vanilla extract

 - Place the egg whites and cream of tartar in the bowl of a stand mixer fitted with the wire whip attachment and whisk gently to combine.
 Set aside.